 The CLR understands and manages the new sections.

-the CLR will read these sections and determine how to load classes and execute your code at runtime.
+For example the CLR will read these sections and determine how to load classes and execute your code at runtime.

 The sections that Microsoft has added to the normal PE format are the CLR header and the CLR data sections.